-- 1. First, ensure your own safety

-- a.
-Move to the nearest location that can be secured by a locked door.
+- 1. First, ensure your own safety - a.
+Move to the nearest location that can be secured by a locked door. - b.

-- b.
 If a lockable door is not available, move as far away from the threat as is safely possible.
-Isolate yourself and restrict entry anyway that is possible.

-- c.
-Remain quiet and do not do anything that will draw attention to you.

-- 2. Notify University Police
+Isolate yourself and restrict entry any way that is possible. - c.
+Remain quiet and do not do anything that will draw attention to you. - 2.
+Notify law enforcement (NYSP and St. Lawrence County Sheriff's Dept.) - a.
+911 - 3.
+Assist others - a.
+Allow other trusted individuals into your secure location. - b.
+Instruct them to remain calm and quiet - c.

-- a.
-Campus Phone: ext.
-6666

-- b.
-Cell Phone: 315-440-6615

-- Assist others

-- a.
-Allow other trusted individuals into your secure location.

-- b.
-Instruct them to remain calm and quiet

-- c.
 If you know where the intruder (or source of the security threat) is, contact University Police immediately.

-When the security threat is over, University Police will move through the entire building and notify everyone that the threat is gone.
+When the security threat is over, law enforcement will move through the entire building and notify everyone that the threat is gone.